starchturrets/windows-shenanigans/guide.md

 After configuring policies, reboot and check the core isolation settings page.
 If memory integrity has turned off, then that means that [UEFI MAT](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-vbs) is not supported by the firmware.
 Untick the policy for it.
 Then, you can set Virtualization Based Protection of Code Integrity to enabled with UEFI Lock, and reboot.
 This will mitigate a remote attacker with admin access from simply forcing it off.
 You can test this for yourself by setting the policy to disabled and rebooting - memory integrity will still be reported as on.
 The only way to disable it appears to be by having physical access and disabling secure boot, or by having a [secure boot exploit](https://www.welivesecurity.com/2023/03/01/blacklotus-uefi-bootkit-myth-confirmed/).

+## Controlled Folder Access

+Go to **Virus and Threat Protection > Ransomware Protection** and toggle Controlled Folder Access.
+This will restrict the write permission of applications to certain folders unless explicitly allowlisted.

 ## Smart App Control

 Windows offers several methods to stop untrusted executables from running, such as AppLocker or Smart App Control / WDAC.
 Each of them have their own advantages and disadvantages, but they do help mitigate attacks such as those from clicking on disguised executables.